pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/bol/description.md

-The flag of Bolivia consists of three equal horizontal stripes of red, yellow, and green with an emblem in the center of the flag.
-The ratio of width to length is 1 to 2.
+The flag of Bolivia consists of three horizontal stripes colored red (top), yellow (middle), and green (bottom).
+The stripes are of equal width and have an aspect ratio of 2:3.